CHICAGO DUI ACCIDENT LAWYER

 - The alcohol sold by the vendor caused or at least contributed to the driver’s intoxication.

 - The intoxication was the direct cause of the car crash and therefore, the plaintiff’s injuries.

-If you decide to pursue compensation from the drunk driver, the driver’s employer, or alcohol vendor, under the dram shop law, you could receive compensation for damages from a DUI settlement or court-awarded damages, if you win your car accident case.
+If you decide to pursue legal action against the drunk driver or the driver’s alcohol vendor, you could receive compensation for damages if you win your car accident case.
 In some cases you may be able to receive compensation for wrongful death from a car accident.

 Examples of damages that could result in compensation include but aren’t limited to:

-In some cases, an experienced attorney at Curcio Law Offices may push for punitive damages, as well.
-Because drunk driving accidents normally involve gross negligence, accident victims should hold drunk drivers accountable for operating a vehicle when his or her blood alcohol concentration wasn’t where it should have been.
+In some cases, an experienced attorney at Curcio Law Offices may push for punitive damages as well.
+Because drunk driving accidents normally involve gross negligence, accident victims should hold drunk drivers accountable for operating a vehicle when his or her BAC was over the legal limit.

 We all see the tragic drunk driving statistics year after year.
 The best way to decrease drunk driving fatalities is through responsible drinking.
 Remember these tips before a night of drinking, because you don’t want to be part of those heartbreaking drunk driving statistics.

 - Always have a sober driver (AKA: a designated driver) with you when you go to a party or a bar.